Giambattista Andreini

 Giambattista Andreini (9 February 1576 – 7 June 1654) was an Italian actor and the most important Italian playwright of the 17th century.

 Life

 Born in Florence to stage stars Isabella Andreini and Francesco Andreini, he had a great success as a comedian in Paris under the name of Leylio.
 He was a favourite with Louis XIII, and also with the public, especially as the young lover.

 His wife Virginia Ramponi-Andreini, whom he married in 1601, was also a celebrated actress and singer.

 Works

 He left a number of plays full of extravagant imagination.
 The best known are L'Adamo (Milan, 1613), The Penitent Magdalene (Mantua, 1617), and The Centaur (Paris, 1622).
-From the first of these three volumes, which are extremely rare, Italians have often asserted that Milton, travelling at that time in their country, took the idea of Paradise Lost.
+From the first of these three extremely rare volumes, Italians have often asserted that Milton, travelling at that time in their country, took the idea of Paradise Lost.